Peyton Place (TV series): Sequels

 The series was revived as a daytime serial from April 3, 1972, to January 4, 1974, as Return to Peyton Place.
 Three of the actors from the primetime series reprised their roles on the daytime series – Frank Ferguson as Eli Carson, Patricia Morrow as Rita Harrington, and Evelyn Scott as Ada Jacks, while the rest of the characters were recast with new actors.
-However, the daytime series did not prove to be as successful as the primetime series had been.
-It was never rerun on television, and appears to be lost.

 Two television movies followed, both only vaguely followed the original show's continuity.
 The first, Murder in Peyton Place was broadcast on NBC in the fall of 1977.
 Billed as a reunion movie it focused on the mysterious deaths of Rodney Harrington and Allison MacKenzie, as well as a diabolical plot of a powerful person to ruin the community.
 It reunited original cast members Dorothy Malone, Ed Nelson, Tim O'Connor, Joyce Jillson, and Christopher Connelly, while the rest of the returning characters were recast.

 The second, Peyton Place: The Next Generation which aired in the spring of 1985 on NBC, was conceived as a one-shot sequel, that would hopefully revive the popular series and was therefore also promoted as a television pilot.
 It ignored the events of Murder in Peyton Place.
 Although a new series of the show never came to fruition, the film did reunite original cast members Dorothy Malone, Ed Nelson, Tim O'Connor, James Douglas, Christopher Connelly, Ruth Warrick and Barbara Parkins, who had declined to appear in Murder in Peyton Place.